rudwd/notebooks-practice/README.md

-# Backend Exercise
+# Minimal Flask Backend with PostgreSQL Exercise

 ### Overview
-This repository contains an exercise focused on creating Jupyter-like notebooks using Flask and PostgreSQL.
-The project took approximately 4-5 hours to complete, spread loosely over three days.
-Additionally, some time was spent reading documentation for Flask, SQLAlchemy, Jupyter Notebook, and other related technologies, as I had no prior experience with them.

-Given the time constraints, I focused on implementing the fundamentals, such as setting up Docker Compose and establishing a connection to the database.
+The repository serves as both an exercise and a demonstration of the bare minimum code needed to set up a Flask app with PostgreSQL in containers.
+It focuses on the fundamentals, such as the minimum Docker Compose configuration and establishing a connection from the Flask app to the database.

 ### Running Project